mantidproject/mantid/docs/source/algorithms/GravityCorrection-v1.rst

 For the path from the sample to the detector, gravitation plays a role which can be cancelled.
 Other properties of the :literal:`InputWorkspace` will be present in the :literal:`OutputWorkspace`.
 Please take a look at the gravity correction for ILL reflectometers with the reduction software COSMOS here: Gutfreund et. al. Towards generalized data reduction on a time-of-flight neutron reflectometer.
 Counts of neutrons that do not hit the detector after correction will not be considered in the :literal:`OutputWorkspace`, an information will be logged.
+Finally, a workspace of corrected gravity contains a :literal:`SampleLog` entry called :literal:`GravityCorrected`.

 Requirements
 ------------

+.. role:: red

-The x-axis of the :literal:`InputWorkspace` must be in time-of-flight.
+- The x-axis of the :literal:`InputWorkspace` must be in :red:`time-of-flight`.
-Furthermore, those initial time-of-flight values, :math:`t_{\mbox{tof}}`, are valid for a neutron travel distance from source to detector and do not take gravitation into account.
+- Those time-of-flight values, :math:`t_{\mbox{tof}}`, are valid for a neutron travel distance from source to detector and do not take gravitation into account.
-In general, the instrument must consist of a source, sample, detector and a collimeter with its slits or two other known locations of the neutron flight path between source and sample position.
+- The instrument must consist of a :red:`source`, :red:`sample`, :red:`detector` and a collimeter with its :red:`slits` or two other known locations of the neutron flight path between source and sample position.
-The detector should be a point or a straight line in the :math:`x-y` plane.
+- The instrument must be defined in :red:`units metre`.

 Corrected time-of-flight axis
 -----------------------------